ledgetech/lua-resty-http/README.md

 ## get_client_body_reader

-`syntax: reader, err = httpc:get_client_body_reader()`
+`syntax: reader, err = httpc:get_client_body_reader(chunksize?, sock?)`

 Returns an iterator function which can be used to read the downstream client request body in a streaming fashion.
-For example:
+You may also specify an optional default chunksize (default is `65536`), or an already established socket in place of the client request.

+Example:

 ```lua
 local req_reader = httpc:get_client_body_reader()